ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 -   Value creation and validation
 -   Communication with the Persistence SPI

 On the bottom level, a Field Type can additionally hook into the **Persistence SPI**, in order to store data from a `FieldValue` in an external service.
-Note that all non-standard eZ Publish database tables (e.g. `ezurl`) are also considered "external storage" from now on.
+Note that all non-standard eZ Publish database tables (e.g. `ezurl`) are also considered external storage from now on.

 The following sequence diagram visualizes the process of creating a new `Content` across all layers, especially focused on the interaction with a `FieldType`.

 ![](img/create_content_sequence.png)

 In the next paragraphs, this document explains how to implement a custom Field Type based on the SPI and what is expected from it.
-As a code example, please refer to the Url Field Type, which has been implemented as a reference.
+Please refer to the Url Field Type, which has been implemented as a reference code example.

 ## Public API interaction